stanfordpython/python-labs/lab5-oop.md

 Allow the class to take a splat argument `instructors` that will take any number of strings and store them as a list of instructors.

-Modify the way you track attendance in the `Course` class to map a Python date object (you can use the `datetime` module) to a data structure tracking what students are there on that day.
+Modify the way you track attendance in the `StanfordCourse` class to map a Python date object (you can use the `datetime` module) to a data structure tracking what students are there on that day.

 ### Catalog